Content Index

 mail = Mail()

 You must ensure that the app configurations are loaded before initializing the Mail object.
-If you do it the other way around, you might encounter connection errors, as the module will attempt to connect without knowing the server parameters.
+If you do it the other way around, you might encounter connection errors, as the module will try to connect without knowing the server parameters.

 ⚙️ Mail Server Parameters